Thug: WHAT ARE YOU?!

-- In the second one it becomes clear the shit's really hit the fan, as Gordon's seeing Batman in the flesh for the first time, on the scene of an already dangerous situation, and had until now, believed him to be a rumor.
+- In the second one it becomes clear that the shit's really hit the fan, as Gordon's seeing Batman in the flesh for the first time, and on the scene of an already dangerous situation no less, and had until now believed him to be a rumor.

-- Jack Napier during the raid at Axis Chemical.
-When he finds out that all the information his team was sent to gather had been destroyed, he does an Eye Take when he finds out he had been set up.Jack Napier: We've been ratted out here, boys.
+- Jack Napier during the raid at Axis Chemicals.
+When he finds out that all the information his team has been sent to gather has been removed, he does an Eye Take when he realizes he's been set up.Jack Napier: We've been ratted out here, boys.
 Watch it.

-Joker: *confused* Huh?
+Joker: *confused laughter* Huh?
 What are you talking about?

 Batman: I made you, but you made me first.